pmdavid/symfony-agenda/README.md

-# Schedule reservation system for common areas.
+#  Reservation system/agenda for common areas

+This repository is about a reservation system for common areas in a homeowners' community.
+It consists of an **API built with Symfony following a Hexagonal Architecture and a basic frontend created with Vue.js**.
+Further down in this README, you will find notes on the technical implementation.

 ## Local deployment